Joseph D. Andrade: Career

 Andrade joined the University of Utah as an assistant professor in 1969.
 He rose through the ranks to become a distinguished professor in 2001.
 In 1983, he was appointed dean of College of Engineering and served until 1987.
 He served as chairman of the Department of Bioengineering from 1988 to 1991, interim chair of the Department of Pharmaceutics from 1998 to 1999 and the co-chair of the Department of Bioengineering from 1998 to 2000.

 From 1977 to 1979, Andrade was the editor-in-chief of the Journal of Bioengineering.
 He served as the Vice President for Public Policy at the American Institute of Medical and Biological Engineering from 1992 to 1994 and was the program chair of the 1993 meeting, which resulted in the book, Medical and Biological Engineering in the Future of Health Care.

 Andrade's public service and community activities include enhancing elementary school science education and informal science education.
 He developed the University of Utah's first video-intensive general science telecourse, Science without Walls: Science in Your World, which was broadcast throughout most of Utah on KUEN for some 20 years, ending in 2012.
 He contributed significantly to the genesis and establishment of The Leonardo - Salt Lake City's Science, Art, Technology Center, which opened in 2011.
-He continues to serve as a science advisor and on its board of directors.
+He served as science advisor and on the board of directors for several additional years.
+The Leonardo closed in October, 2025 and no longer exists.
+Its history is summarized in a chapter of his 2023 Memoir.

 In 2012, Andrade retired as emeritus and distinguished professor, University of Utah.
 The same year, he ran as an unaffiliated candidate for Congress in Utah's District 2 on a Towards a Sustainable Future campaign.